tskit-dev/pyslim/docs/vignette_space.rst

 .. code-block:: none

-   There are 383 individuals from time 0.0.
+    There are 687 individuals from time 0.0.
-   There are 190 individuals from time 1.0.
+    There are 343 individuals from time 1.0.
-   There are 88 individuals from time 2.0.
+    There are 167 individuals from time 2.0.
-   There are 41 individuals from time 3.0.
+    There are 94 individuals from time 3.0.
-   There are 24 individuals from time 4.0.
+    There are 44 individuals from time 4.0.
-   There are 17 individuals from time 5.0.
+    There are 27 individuals from time 5.0.
-   There are 3 individuals from time 6.0.
+    There are 9 individuals from time 6.0.
-   There are 3 individuals from time 7.0.
+    There are 4 individuals from time 7.0.
     There are 1 individuals from time 8.0.
-   There are 1 individuals from time 10.0.
+    There are 2 individuals from time 9.0.
-   There are 389 individuals from time 1000.0.
+    There are 668 individuals from time 1000.0.
-   There are 200 individuals from time 1001.0.
+    There are 334 individuals from time 1001.0.
-   There are 99 individuals from time 1002.0.
+    There are 165 individuals from time 1002.0.
-   There are 48 individuals from time 1003.0.
+    There are 84 individuals from time 1003.0.
-   There are 30 individuals from time 1004.0.
+    There are 51 individuals from time 1004.0.
-   There are 19 individuals from time 1005.0.
+    There are 10 individuals from time 1005.0.
-   There are 6 individuals from time 1006.0.
+    There are 11 individuals from time 1006.0.
-   There are 2 individuals from time 1007.0.
+    There are 6 individuals from time 1007.0.
     There are 2 individuals from time 1008.0.
-   There are 1 individuals from time 1017.0.
+    There are 1 individuals from time 1009.0.
+    There are 2 individuals from time 1010.0.

 These "times" record the birth times of each individual.
-These are *tskit* times, which are in units of "time ago", so for instance, there are 190 individuals born one time unit before the end of the simulation and 88 born two time units before the end of the simulation.
+These are *tskit* times, which are in units of "time ago", so for instance, there are 343 individuals born one time unit before the end of the simulation and 167 born two time units before the end of the simulation.
 (This confusing choice of units is because tskit was developed for msprime, a coalescent simulator.)
 This also tells us that there's a bunch of individuals born around 1000 time steps ago, when we asked SLiM to Remember everyone alive at the time, and some more in the past few time steps, i.e., the present.
-This is a non-Wright-Fisher simulation, and so individuals may live for more than one time step (even up to age 17, it seems).
+This is a non-Wright-Fisher simulation, and so individuals may live for more than one time step (even up to age 10, it seems).
 Let's check that all these individuals are alive at either (a) today or (b) 1000 time steps ago.

 .. code-block:: python